Oh Christmas Brie, Oh Christmas Brie

 Where Do You Get Christmas Tree Crackers?

-They’re from a brand called Valley Lahvosh and you can order from their site or find local retailers that carry them.
+They’re from a brand called Valley Lahvosh and you can order the Christmas tree crackers from their site, in amazon over the holidays or find local retailers that carry them.
 I personally found them at BevMo, and have heard that many folks see them at Sprouts.
-The brand also makes star crackers and hearts.
+The brand also makes star crackers and heart crackers.
 The stars are also great for Christmas, 4th of July and Oscar Party Boards.

 What Size is This Board?

-The board in these photos is 14.5in diameter and no longer available, however, this round wood tray is the most similar in size.
+The board in these photos is 14.5in diameter and no longer available, however, you can check out my favorite round boards for alternatives.

 Show Me Your Board